Software-Improvement-Group/sigridci/docs/integrations/integration-sbom.md

 Sigrid's SBOM import support is not based on specific tools, but on specific *standards*.
 One of the goals of SBOM is to provide a standardized structure for different tools to provide this type of information.
 There are two commonly used "flavors" of SBOM, and both are supported by Sigrid:

 - [CycloneDX SBOM](https://cyclonedx.org/capabilities/sbom/)
+  - Sigrid supports CycloneDX version 1.4.
+This is recommended by the official [CycloneDX library](https://github.com/CycloneDX/cdxgen), as many downstream tools do not support version 1.5 yet.
 - [SPDX SBOM](https://github.com/opensbom-generator/spdx-sbom-generator)

 Both are able to export the SBOM information to a JSON file, which can then be imported by Sigrid.